pphuc25/pphuc25/README.md

-## 🔴 NOTE: I'm now a SaaS copywriter specializing in AI products
+## 🔴 NOTE: I'm now a Freelance SaaS Copywriter

 Hi there 👋, My name is [Phuc](https://www.linkedin.com/in/pphuc/)!
 Or you can call me Peter.